department-of-veterans-affairs/va.gov-team/platform/content/form-content-process.md

 Once changes are implemented, the content editor should review screens again to ensure all changes have been correctly input.

-**PRODUCT TEAM PM** schedules a Collaboration Cycle Staging review with the VSP Platform team before form or tool launches.
+**PRODUCT TEAM PM** schedules a Collaboration Cycle Staging Review with the VSP Platform team before form or tool launches.